wp-plugins/wp-print-friendly/readme.txt

 * Version 0.4.2 omitted the default template.

 = 0.4.2 =
 * Correct page rewrite rules to accomodate situations necessitating verbose rules, such as when the permalink structure starts with %postname%.
+Thanks to Wes Herzik at ikonic for discovering and reporting this issue.

 = 0.4.1 =
 * Fix bug that displayed post links automatically on the wrong post types.